apache/airflow/docs/apache-airflow/howto/timetable.rst

 ------------------------

 Sometimes we need to pass some run-time arguments to the timetable.
-Continuing with our ``AfterWorkdayTimetable`` example, maybe we have DAGs running on different timezones, and we want to schedule some DAGs at 8am the next day, instead of on midnight.
+Continuing with our ``AfterWorkdayTimetable`` example, maybe we have Dags running on different timezones, and we want to schedule some Dags at 8am the next day, instead of on midnight.
 Instead of creating a separate timetable for each purpose, we'd want to do something like: